cbratkovics/ai-chatbot-system/benchmarks/README.md

 # Benchmarking Framework

 ## Overview
 This directory contains comprehensive performance benchmarking tools for the AI Chatbot System.
-Our benchmarks validate all performance claims and provide reproducible metrics.
+These benchmarks validate all performance claims and provide reproducible metrics.

 ## Directory Structure
 ```